 Lifespan: 10 - 13 Years

 - Easy to Train

 - Exercise Need

 - Heat Tolerance

 Airedales are the largest of all terriers, with males standing at about 23 inches in the shoulder and females only a bit smaller.
 The breed is thought to have originated in the Aire River valley in England in the mid-1800s and was used for hunting large rats found in the area.

 Airedales’ wiry, tan coat does require regular brushing and stripping.
 The breed also needs regular exercise and stimulation, as it can get bored quickly.
 However, you can count on Airedales to be great with children and other pets and very easy to train.

 The Airedale Terrier is a cross, primarily of the old English rough-coated Black and Tan Terrier and the Otterhound.
 The breed originates from Airedale, a valley in Yorkshire named for the River Aire.

-These dogs were used by hunters who would pair them up with hounds to chase prey and then the Airedale would complete the kill.
-This showed the Airdale’s courage to track down pray even into its burrow.
-These dogs made great guardians of farm and homes.
+These dogs were used by hunters who would pair them up with hounds to chase prey, and then the Airedale would complete the kill.
+This showed the Airdale’s courage to track down prey even into its burrow.
+In addition, these dogs made great guardians of farms and homes.

-The Airedale was used to transport mail and messages to soldiers during World War I. They were also used by the Red Cross to uncover wounded soldiers.
+The Airedale was used to transport mail and messages to soldiers during World War I. The Red Cross also used them to uncover wounded soldiers.
 Police initially used Airdales before switching to German Shepherds.
-U.S. Presidents Theodore Roosevelt, Calvin Coolidge and Warren Harding owned the breed.
+U.S. Presidents Theodore Roosevelt, Calvin Coolidge, and Warren Harding owned the breed.